 A full examination of the outer ear is carried out to establish the medical condition of the outer ear, ear canals and eardrums, to check if any abnormalities are present.
 This may be done using a video otoscope.

 NOAH software is used to create an audiogram through a computer.
-The software will go on to produce a prescription, this being the recommended level of amplification.
+The software will go on to produce a prescription, providing the recommended level of amplification.

 Further applicable tests may also be carried out e.g. ULL Uncomfortable Loudness Level testing, tympanometry, word scores etc.